gherking/gherking/README.md

 The configuration **must** contain the precompilers configuration and optionally all options that command-line arguments could specify.
 It can be a JSON file or a JS file.

-> The configuration should be recognized by most of the IDE (as GherKing is added to the [schemastore](http://schemastore.org/)), but if it is not recognized, please update your IDE or add the `$schema` key to the configuration:
+> The configuration should be recognized by most of the IDE (as GherKing is added to the [schemastore](http://schemastore.org/)).
+>  - IntelliJ Idea, WebStorm, etc: <https://www.jetbrains.com/help/webstorm/json.html#ws_json_using_schemas>
+>  - VSCode: use the following plugin: <https://marketplace.visualstudio.com/items?itemName=remcohaszing.schemastore>
+> If the schema is not recognized even after that, please update your IDE or add the `$schema` key to the configuration:
-> ```json
+> ```js
 > // .gherking.json
 > {
 >    // you can set this schema, so that the IDE will help with the config